-The library's own and licensed information resources form the basis of the information and educational space of the university.
+The library's electronic information resources form the basis of the information and educational space of the university.
 The library positions itself as an information center in the field of medicine and pharmacy in the Vitebsk region and promotes the continuing professional education of practitioners in the field.

 Electronic informational resources of the library are represented by local databases (include the library's self-created or by participating in corporate projects), licensed electronic libraries and research databases.